GuSheng107/memory-governance/README.md

 1. Confirm the task is in a proactive trigger case.
 2. Read global memory and decide whether project-specific context is needed.
 3. Check whether `.ai-memory/` exists in the project root.
-4. If it exists, read project memory and apply the precedence order.
+4. If it exists and both project files exist, read project memory and apply the precedence order.
+5. If the directory exists but either project file is missing, explain the partial state and ask before repairing it.
-5. If it does not exist but the task clearly needs project memory, ask for confirmation before creating it.
+6. If `.ai-memory/` does not exist but the task clearly needs project memory, ask for confirmation before creating it.
-6. Distill the active constraints into task guidance; do not dump raw memory files back to the user.
+7. Distill the active constraints into task guidance; do not dump raw memory files back to the user.
-7. When the task ends, hand off failures, corrections, reusable wins, memory bloat, and used-skill review to `memory-evolution`.
+8. When the task ends, hand off failures, corrections, reusable wins, memory bloat, and used-skill review to `memory-evolution`.

 ## Scope Rules